xing/rails_cursor_pagination/README.md

 Note that any ordering of the relation at this stage will be ignored by the gem.
 Take a look at the next section _"Ordering"_ to see how you can have an order different than ascending IDs.
+Read the _"The passed relation"_ to learn more about the relation that can be passed to the paginator.

 As you saw in the request, `with_total` is an option.
 If omitted, or set to `false`, the resulting hash will lack the `:total` key, but this will also cause one DB query less.